CiscoDevNet/finesse-sample-code/ClickToCallSampleGadget/README.md

 Download the version of the sample gadget that matches the Finesse version.
 Starting Finesse 11.0(1), sample gadgets will be forward compatible until compatibility is broken.
 At that time, a new version of the sample gadget will be published with the starting Finesse version number in the filename.

 ## Requirements
+1. The sample gadget and the Finesse JavaScript library requires a deployment that includes Cisco Finesse.
+If you do not have a system that includes Cisco Finesse, you can reserve a [DevNet sandbox](https://developer.cisco.com/docs/finesse/#!sandbox) for developing your gadget.
 1. A valid number to call (Must edit this in ClickToCall.xml)

 ## Usage